 - Identify and use a range of communication skills in a number of settings

 Who should attend?

-This course is aimed at anyone who in a customer facing role within their organisation or has responsibility for delivering the organization's customer service strategy.
+This course is aimed at anyone who in a customer facing role within their organisation or has responsibility for delivering the organisation's customer service strategy.